Xe/site/blog/fun-with-redirection-2021-09-22.markdown

 go to the same file.
 You can do this with a command like this:

 ```
-$ rustc foo.rs 2>&1 > foo.log
+$ rustc foo.rs > foo.log 2>&1
 ```

-This tells the shell to point standard error to standard out and then the combined output to `foo.log`.
+This tells the shell to point standard output to `foo.log` and then point standard error to wherever the standard output is going, giving you a combined output in `foo.log`.
 There's a short form of this too:

 ```
 $ rustc foo.rs &> foo.log